NiryoRobotics/pyniryo/docs/source/vision/image_processing_overview.rst

-Do your own image processing !
+Do your own image processing!
 --------------------------------------

 Now that you are a master in image processing, let's look at